Deleting compliance rules

 You can start rule checking in different ways to find the current rule violations in the One Identity Manager database.

 Only operational rules are checked during rule checking.
 Disabled rule are not tested.
-If a rule is violated, the effected employees are assigned the corresponding object for rule violations.
-You can check all the rules again for these employees.
+If a rule is violated, the effected identities are assigned the corresponding object for rule violations.
+You can check all the rules again for these identities.
 For more information, see Rule check analysis.

 In addition to locating existing rule violations, One Identity Manager can also identify potential violations of IT Shop requests and business roles.
 For more information, see Determining potential rule violations.